influxdata/docs-v2/content/influxdb/cloud-serverless/get-started/write.md

 - {{% code-placeholder-key %}}`API_TOKEN`{{% /code-placeholder-key %}}: a [token](/influxdb/cloud-serverless/admin/tokens/) with sufficient permissions to the specified bucket

-If successful, the output is the following HTTP status code:
+If successful, the output is an HTTP `204 No Content` status code.

 <!--pytest-codeblocks:expected-output-->